lyashevska/smart-environment-mqtt/README.md

 # smart-environment-mqtt

-MQTT Smart Office using Eclipse Mosquitto message broker.
+MQTT Smart Office using [Eclipse Mosquitto](https://mosquitto.org/) message broker.
 Eclipse Paho is used to send subscribe and publish messages to the Mosquitto broker.

 Examples of the following operations are implemented:

-a) strictly messages send to a specific subtopic (for example topic->subtopic)
+* messages send strictly to a specific subtopic (for example topic -> subtopic)
-b) any messages that are related to a topic and consequently to its subtopics
+* any messages that are related to a topic and consequently to its subtopics
-c) messages that are related to a subtopic that is common for all topics
+* messages that are related to a subtopic that is common for all topics
-d) durable subscriptions
+* durable subscriptions